Squeezing codes: robust fluctuation-stabilized memories: Doi-Peliti and cluster mean-field

 \section{Doi-Peliti and cluster mean-field}

 In this appendix we provide the details of the cluster mean-field approach discussed in Sec.~\ref{sec:meanfield}.

-We will begin in Sec.~\ref{ss:operator_formalism} by using the Dol-Peliti technique to derive a framework from which the dynamic cluster MF equations for any noisy cellular automaton may be derived.
+We will begin in Sec.~\ref{ss:operator_formalism} by using the Doi-Peliti technique to derive a framework from which the dynamic cluster MF equations for any noisy cellular automaton may be derived.
 In Sec.~\ref{app:toom_mf}, we will apply this formalism to Toom's rule, where the analysis is very simple.
 Then in Secs.~\ref{ss:s2mf} and \ref{ss:r3mf} we derive cluster MF equations for the $\sfR_2$ and $\sfR_3$ squeezing codes, respectively.
 A similar analysis can be carried out for the $\sfF,\sfM$ squeezing codes, but the details are rather tedious, and will be omitted.

 \ss{Operator formalism of automaton dynamics} In the calculations to follow, we will use the Doi-Peliti operator formalism \cite{doi1976second} to derive dynamic cluster mean-field equations for general noisy two-state asynchronous automata.
-To lighten the notation somewhat, we will use itallic romain letters $i,j,\dots$ for site indices rather than the boldface $\bfr,\bfr',\dots$ of the main text.
+To lighten the notation somewhat, we will use italic roman letters $i,j,\dots$ for site indices rather than the boldface $\bfr,\bfr',\dots$ of the main text.

 The operator formalism is based on writing the evolution of the full probability distribution $P(\{ s_i\})$ as a Markov equation of the form $\k{\p_t P} = +H \k{P}$ for a Fock-space operator $H$ which generates the dynamics.
 In what follows, we will abuse notation slightly by defining $|+\ran$ as the un-normalized uniform sum over all configurations, so that normalization of $P$ means $\lan +|P\ran =1$.
 Conservation of probability mandates that $\k+ \in {\rm ker}(H^T)$, and means that for any operator $O$, we may write an evolution equation for the expectation value $\lan O\ran$ as \be \p_t \lan O \ran = \lan + | [O,H] | P\ran.\ee The general approach adopted below will be to calculate these evolution equations for a few simple observables (such as the magnetization and short-ranged correlation functions thereof), simplifying the expectation value on the RHS using an appropriate type of mean field ansatz.